Sikh Federation (UK)

-The Sikh Federation (UK) describes itself as a non-governmental organisation that works with the main political parties to promote relevant Sikh issues.
+The Sikh Federation (UK) (SFUK) describes itself as a non-governmental organisation that works with the main political parties to promote relevant Sikh issues.
 The organisation is a major pro-Khalistan organisation and supports Khalistani secessionist activities.

 It is a pressure group often referred to as the first Sikh political party in the United Kingdom.
 SFUK says that it is based on the 'miri-piri' principle: the Sikh principle that temporal and spiritual goals are indivisible.